WELCOME TO OPEN BOOK

 Amy Life

-Amy is the Open Book Office Administrator.
-She has just finished her degree in French and Philosophy at the University of Edinburgh where she campaigned against gender-based violence and wrote for The Rattlecap Magazine.
+Amy is the Open Book Office Manager.
+She joined Open Book after graduating from the University of Edinburgh where she studied French and Philosophy, campaigned against gender-based violence and wrote for The Rattlecap Magazine.
 Amy enjoys long country walks, getting stuck into a good book, and nights at the Jazz Bar.
 She also hopes to have her own herb garden one day.

 What You Said